ecoist-ste/SimpleARGame/README.md

 # What it is
 - This app is an introduction to RealityKit, which renders AR content in SwiftUI context.
 - The app creates a cube mesh, and RealityKit places it in the camera view once it detects a horizontal plane.
-There is a button that you can tap on to scaling the cube mesh by a factor of two every time you tap it.
+There is a button that you can tap on to scale the cube mesh by a factor of two every time you tap it.
 - The purpose of this app is to give you a quick glance at how you can make AR content in SwiftUI.

 # Installation & Run